Should You Accept the CAD’s Settlement Offer or Go to the ARB Hearing?

 CADs may give you a settlement offer online, or if you filed your protest by mail or in person, you may get a phone or in-person informal hearing instead.
 Either way, take the offer seriously.

 Consider how close the settlement offer is to your desired value.
-If the offer is decent, its wise to accept it.
+If the offer is decent, it’s wise to accept it.
 Remember: You rarely get the exact requested value.
 So, a reasonable compromise can be a win.
-While it's difficult to provide a definite threshold, based on our experience, we can say if the reduction offer is 5% or more, you can accept it and conclude your protest.
+While it’s difficult to provide a definite threshold, based on our experience, we can say if the reduction offer is 4-5% or more, you can accept it and conclude your protest.

-Rejecting the offer means:
+Rejecting the online settlement offer means:

-• You forfeit it permanently.
+- You forfeit it permanently.

-• You must attend an ARB hearing (in-person, online or phone).
+- You must attend an ARB hearing (in-person, online or phone).

-• The ARB may or may not give you a better deal.
+- The ARB may or may not give you a better deal.
 They may offer nothing.

 When It’s Worth Going to the ARB